RasaHQ/nlu-hyperopt/README.md

 # Loss Functions

 ## f1_score
-This is loss is defined as `1 - f`, where `f` is the f1 score of the intent evaluation on your test data.
+This loss is defined as `1 - f`, where `f` is the f1 score of the intent evaluation on your test data.

 ## accuracy
-This is loss is defined as `1 - f`, where `f` is the accuracy score of the intent evaluation on your test data.
+This loss is defined as `1 - f`, where `f` is the accuracy score of the intent evaluation on your test data.

 ## precision
-This is loss is defined as `1 - f`, where `f` is the precision score of the intent evaluation on your test data.
+This loss is defined as `1 - f`, where `f` is the precision score of the intent evaluation on your test data.

 ## threshold_loss
-This is loss is defined as
+This loss is defined as
 ```
 l * incorrect_above + (1-l) * correct_below
 ```